-|Who can apply for a S32?||Who can contribute?||Benefit type|
+|Who can apply for a S32 policy?||Who can contribute?||Benefit type|

-The type of occupational pension scheme the transfer was made from will dictate the type of benefits held in the buyout.
-You could see:
+|Former occupational pension scheme members or trustees of occupational pension schemes||Established by the transfer of funds from an occupational pension scheme – generally don’t accept ongoing contributions||The type of occupational pension scheme the transfer was made from will dictate the type of benefits held in the buyout policy|

-A section 32 buyout is also referred to as a deferred annuity contract and will always be set-up to accept a transfer from an occupational pension scheme.
-It is applied for by an individual or by occupational scheme trustees.
-Each buyout policy will have a policy conditions booklet and this will cover the terms and conditions applying to the policy.
-For HMRC purposes, buyout policies are registered pension schemes but are not ‘schemes’ as we would think of them.
-A buyout policy will usually be set up in one of the following circumstances:
+A section 32 buyout policy is also referred to as a deferred annuity contract and will always be set up by the payment of funds from an occupational pension scheme.
+It is applied for by an individual or by occupational pension scheme trustees.
+Each buyout policy will set out the applicable terms and conditions.
+For HMRC purposes, buyout policies are registered pension schemes but are not ‘schemes’ as we would think of them – they are one-person contracts.

-- If an occupational scheme winds up, each member’s benefits have to be secured outside the scheme.
+- If an occupational pension scheme winds up, each member’s benefits have to be secured outside the scheme.
 Members will usually be given the option to choose where their own funds are transferred to and one of the options could be a transfer to an individual buyout policy.
 If they don’t make a choice or if the trustees have been unable to contact a member, the trustees can arrange for a buyout policy to be issued in the member’s name.
-These are usually referred to as trustee-proposed buyout policies (TPS32) or group buyouts as they are set-up without the consent of the member.
+These are usually referred to as trustee-proposed buyout policies (TPS32) or group buyouts as they are set up without the consent of the member.

 |Who can join?||Who can contribute?||Benefit type|

-|Any member of an occupational pension scheme.||Employees (not the self-employed).||AVCs and FSAVCs are generally defined contribution pension arrangements.|
+|Any member of an occupational pension scheme||Employees (not the self-employed)||AVCs and FSAVCs are generally defined contribution pension arrangements|

 |Who could have applied for a S226?||Who can contribute?||Benefit type|

-|Self-employed people or employed people not in an occupational pension scheme.||The policyholder.|| |
+|Self-employed people or employed people not in an occupational pension scheme||The policyholder|| |

 |Who can apply for a personal pension?||Who can contribute?||Benefit type|